Kava-Labs/kava/x/cdp/spec/01_concepts.md

 When a user repays stable asset withdrawn from a CDP, they must also pay a fee.

 This is calculated according to the amount of stable asset withdrawn and the time withdrawn for.
-Like interest on a loan fees grow at a compounding percentage of original debt.
+Like interest on a loan, fees grow at a compounding percentage of original debt.

 Fees create incentives to open or close CDPs and can be changed by governance to help keep the system functioning through changing market conditions.

 A further fee is applied on liquidation of a CDP.
 Normally when the collateral is sold to cover the debt, any excess not sold is returned to the CDP holder.
 The liquidation fee reduces the amount of excess collateral returned, representing a cut that the system takes.

-Fees accumulate to the system before being automatically sold at auction for governance token.
-These are then burned, acting as incentive for safe governance of the system.
+Fees accumulate to the system and are split between the savings rate and surplus.
+Fees accumulated by the savings rate are distributed directly to holders of stable coins at a specified frequency.
+Savings rate distributions are proportional to tokens held.
+For example, if an account holds 1% of all stable coins, they will receive 1% of the savings rate distribution.
+Fees accumulated as surplus are automatically sold at auction for governance token once a certain threshold is reached.
+The governance tokens raised at auction are then burned, acting as incentive for safe governance of the system.

 ## Governance